 2Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 3Sampled in 2017.

-4Unregulated contaminant monitoring helps U.S. EPA and the State Water whether the contaminants need to be regulated.
-Resources Control Board determine where certain contaminants occur and
+4 Unregulated contaminant monitoring helps U.S. EPA and the State Water Resources Control Board determine where certain contaminants occur and whether the contaminants need to be regulated.